insin/isomorph/README.rst

 ---------------------------------------

-Binds the given function to the given execution context (``this`` when the function is called) and optionally partially applies any additional arguments.
+Binds the given function to the given execution context (``this`` when the function is called) and partially applies any additional arguments given.

-The following properties are available on the bound function:
+The following properties are available on the binding function:

 ``__func__``
-   The original function which is being bound.
+   The function which is bound.
 ``__context__``
    The context to which the function is bound.